10 Minute Greek Tzatziki Dip

 1. What should I serve tzatziki with?

 Tzatziki is great with Greek or Mediterranean dishes like gyros, roast lamb, roast potatoes, chicken and veggies.
 I also love eating it with plain salted chips, or with crudites like cucumber sticks (double cucumber whammy!), bell peppers, carrots and celery.
+I also love it with my Chicken Meatballs & Couscous recipe.

 2. How long can I store this dip for?